nce a tiny

 century, a simple truth remains: people make businesses successful."

-might be prime candidates.
-Leadership coaches often work with managers who
+Leadership coaches now frequently work with managers who

 have been highly successful, but see barriers preventing them from

 reaching the C-suite.
-Some are technical whizzes who don't have the
+Some are technical whizzes who simply don't have the

 interpersonal skills to manage a large staff.